opentargets/gentropy/airflow/README.md

 gcloud auth application-default login
 ```

-Next, copy the file into the `config/` subdirectory:
+Next, copy the file into the `config/` subdirectory which we created above:

 ```bash
 cp ~/.config/gcloud/application_default_credentials.json config/